I'm the founder of Surf Office, a one-stop shop for anyone organizing company retreats.

 A few side-projects I'm involved in: Epic Monday, Hoodpicker, and Surfpreneurs Club.

 Kickstart your hospitality business by reading one of my guides for: coliving, glamping and hosting offsites.

-Feel free to reach out to me on Twitter or Linkedin.
-You can also book a 1:1 consultation.
+Feel free to reach out to me on Twitter, Linkedin or book a book a call.

 Camper vans have always been tolerated by the local authorities even if it’s not legal to stay overnight on the beach.
 But it's no surprise that the current situation has escalated to the point that police have started to fine the campers.Continue reading →

 Over the years I’ve made many mistakes, and that's why it’s easy for me to spot them now.
 Through listening to the stories of other coliving founders and observing their businesses, I thought it might be beneficial to write these mistakes down and share them here.Continue reading →

 The easiest way to start a coliving business is to pivot your existing hospitality business in that direction.
 You don't have to go all in.
 In fact, I actually don't recommend it.Continue reading →

 When I first opened my coliving space, I had a very hard time deciding which location to choose.
 In the end, the final decision was Las Palmas de Gran Canaria and these were the main reasons:Continue reading →